microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDeletedDirectoryObject.md

 # Get-EntraBetaDeletedDirectoryObject

-## SYNOPSIS
+## Synopsis
-This cmdlet is used to retrieve a soft deleted directory object from the directory
+this cmdlet is used to retrieve a soft deleted directory object from the directory

-## SYNTAX
+## Syntax

 ```
 Get-EntraBetaDeletedDirectoryObject -Id <String> [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-This cmdlet is used to retrieve a soft deleted directory object from the directory.
+this cmdlet is used to retrieve a soft deleted directory object from the directory.
 Note that soft delete for groups is currently only implemented for Unified Groups (a.k.a.
 Office 365 Groups).

-## EXAMPLES
+## Examples

 ### Example 1
 ```